-11.5 Attendance at Meetings
+11.4 Attendance at Meetings

 - (a) The Company Secretary may attend Council meetings by standing invitation of the Council only and may be requested to leave by any Councillor present at the meeting.
 If requested to leave, the Company Secretary must immediately leave.
-The Company Secretary has no right to vote at such meetings. - (b) In addition, the chair of the Council may invite any of the following to attend a meeting or an item of a meeting of the Council: - (i) members of the Board Secretariat; - (ii) any other employee or officer of CPA Australia; - (iii) any member; and - (iv) any other third-party consultant. - (c) Each invitee must undertake to keep the relevant communications of the proceedings of the Council meeting confidential, including in accordance with clause 13 below.
+The Company Secretary has no right to vote at such meetings. - (b) In addition, the Council chair may invite any of the following to attend a meeting or an item of a meeting of the Council: - (i) members of the Board Secretariat; - (ii) any other employee or officer of CPA Australia; - (iii) any member; and - (iv) any other third-party consultant. - (c) Each invitee must undertake to keep the relevant communications of the proceedings of the Council meeting confidential, including in accordance with clause 13 below.

-11.6 Council papers
+11.5 Council papers

-Unless otherwise directed by the chair of the Council, the Company Secretary must distribute in advance of a meeting of the Council an agenda and any related papers in accordance with Article 61(d) of the Constitution to each Councillor.
+Unless otherwise directed by the Council chair, the Company Secretary must distribute in advance of a meeting of the Council an agenda and any related papers in accordance with Article 61(d) of the Constitution to each Councillor.

-11.7 Minutes of Council Meetings
+11.6 Minutes of Council Meetings

 Minutes of the Council must accurately reflect its proceedings and are to be made available to the Councillors in accordance with the provisions of the Constitution.
-Minutes signed by the chair of the Council are conclusive evidence of the proceedings recorded in the minutes.
+Minutes signed by the Council chair are conclusive evidence of the proceedings recorded in the minutes.

-11.8 Written Resolutions
+11.7 Written Resolutions